 CORES meet three to four days per week, all year, for at least one hour per session.
 They include English, science, math, and foreign language.
 Students earn 1.2-1.5 credits per course per year.
 This consistent immersion builds both skills and dispositions essential for a strong academic foundation.
 Students are grouped largely based on their experience with or exposure to material or skills.

 An integrated, multi-age math and science pilot begins in the fall of 2017.
 This course will run for two hours per day, four days per week, all year.
 It will consist of students grades 6-12 chosen for their problem solving abilities, curiosity, and collaborative skills, and will introduce students to real-world problems for which they will use (largely but not exclusively) math and science skills to solve.
-Any given project could include exposure to and use of advanced maths, including calculus, probability and statistics, and will delve deep into scientific principles.
-Students engaged in this program will be working through real problems on our property.
+Any given project could include exposure to and use of advanced maths, including calculus, probability and statistics, and geometry, and will delve deep into scientific principles of biology, chemistry and physics.
+Students engaged in this program will be working through real problems on our property, all of which will be scalable and directly connected to food security and climate issues faced by others.

 For example, students will:

-- design and construct an Archimedes screw which will use the current from the river on our property to generate electricity for our farm.
-This will include factoring flow rates in different seasons, projecting and planning against disturbances in the riparian ecosystem; figuring conversions for electrical current; and building the screw mechanism and infrastructure, and working with state and federal oversight agencies
+- design and construct an Archimedes screw which will use the current from the river on our property to generate electricity for our farm, with a twin designed for wind power.
+This will include factoring flow rates in different seasons, projecting and planning against disturbances in the riparian ecosystem; figuring conversions for electrical current; building the screw mechanism and infrastructure, and working with state and federal oversight agencies

 - breed pigs and sheep specifically for our micro-region, including traits for foraging ability, hardiness, meat proportions, reproduction, and growth.
 This will include historical research on breeds, genetics work, animal husbandry, food chemistry, curing (dealing with ambient factors as well as managed), and marketing of a “new” breed

-- expand our current composting endeavors to a commercial scale, including both hot composting and vermiculture.
-Students will plan and manage for micro biome health of the compost, explore pathogenic factors to a public waste system, measure and manage for appropriate chemical content of end product, design and construct and manage compost beds,
+- expand our current composting endeavors to a community scale to reduce biological matter in the waste stream, including both hot composting and vermiculture.
+Students will plan and manage for micro biome health of the compost, explore pathogenic factors to a public waste system, measure and manage for appropriate chemical content of end product, design and construct and manage compost beds, and market the final product.

 BLOCKS run for one-two quarters and meet four afternoons per week for 90 minutes each session, typically with offerings for middle OR high school.
 These intensive studies allow time to delve deeply into fairly specific areas of history, social justice or the sciences.
 Courses are designed with student input and each earns approximately .60-1.20 credits.